 An example is helpful to illustrate how the Nurse Delegation Program works.
-An individual requires medical care from a registered nurse (RN) daily, such as assistance with tube feedings or insulin injections.
+An individual requires daily medical care from a registered nurse, such as assistance with tube feedings or insulin injections.
 Previously, persons had the choice of moving into a nursing home or paying privately for daily visits from a registered nurse.
 Under the Nurse Delegation Program, a registered nurse teaches the appointed non-medically trained caregiver in the proper technique(s) for managing the patient at home.
 (The caregiver must be licensed with the state as a nursing assistant.)
 Once competent at handling this task, daily visits from a nurse or extended stays at a nursing home are no longer required, thereby significantly reducing one’s care costs.
 It is important to note that not all nursing skills can be delegated.

 At present, this program is only open to Medicaid beneficiaries.

-Income - Categorically Needy (CN) applicants can qualify based on their income.
-In this case, as of 2019, individuals should have monthly income no greater than $771.
-Aged (65+) applicants can qualify under the Special Income Rule.
-This rule sets the limit at $2,313 (in 2019) for gross monthly income.
+When applying for institutional (nursing home) Medicaid, as of 2023, individuals cannot have a monthly income of greater than $2,742.
 Persons with income above this limit may still qualify if their monthly medical expenses exceed their monthly income.
-These persons are said to be Medically Needy (MN) and are allowed to retain up to $771 per month after their medical expenses.
+These persons are said to be “medically needy” and are allowed to retain up to $914 per month after their medical expenses.

-With this program, the state Medicaid staff will train a non-medical caregiver, including family members to perform some of the medically necessary activities for an individual.
+With this program, the state Medicaid staff will train a non-medical caregiver, including family members, to perform some of the medically necessary activities for an individual.
 Thus, the primary benefit is to allow the elderly participant to return home from a nursing home and enjoy the comfort and familiarity of their own private living quarters.